• Skip to primary navigation

 💭 Top tips

 • Walnuts and pecans both work in this recipe.
-However, the pecan version has fewer carbs with 1.68 net carbs per bite, while the walnut version has 3 net carbs per bite.
+However, the pecan version has fewer carbs, with 1.68 net carbs per bite, while the walnut version has three net carbs per bite.

 • Depending on the thickness of your nut butter, you may need to add either coconut flour or water to achieve the right consistency.
 You want the batter to hold together and roll into a ball easily.

-• For the sweetener, I prefer to use a Granulated Monk Fruit Allulose blend because sometimes erythritol-based sweeteners can leave a slight aftertaste.
+• For the sweetener, I prefer to use pure allulose or a monk fruit/allulose blend because sometimes erythritol-based sweeteners can leave a slight aftertaste.
 However, any granulated keto sweetener will work!
-To see a complete guide on all the different keto sweeteners and how to use them, see my Ultimate Keto Sweeteners Guide!
+If you use anything other than pure allulose, reduce the sweetener to ยผ cup, as other sweeteners are stronger than allulose.

 • As a gift to my readers, I've teamed up with BESTI SWEETENERS to give you guys 10% off!
 Simply use the code "CRAVEABLE" at checkout.